“Volkov sings like a man out of time”

 He graduated from SUNY Purchase’s Acting BFA Conservatory where he performed & trained under the direction of Tony-Award winning Trazana Beverley and many other leaders in the theatre, film & music industries.
 Sammy has lived in NYC, LA, Edmonton and Toronto.
 He was lucky enough to be chosen by Matt Masters as a featured performer for an Americana Music Festival in Calgary, a featured artist at Edmonton’s ‘Big Dreamer Jam’, and he has opened for artists like Dana Wylie, Doug Hoyer, Cayley Thomas, Amy Van Keeken, Baby Jey and more.
-His music has been featured on the CKUA and CJSR radio stations.
+His songs and feature interviews have been on the CBC, CKUA and CJSR radio networks.
 Sammy has contributed vocals to upcoming albums from Emmet Michael & Jonathan Kawchuk.

 Sammy was honoured to have been selected by the Canadian Musicians Cooperative as an Emerging Artist & Program Coordinator for Summer 2021.
 Since wrapping up the recording sessions for his upcoming album "Be Alright!", Sammy was featured as a performer in the documentary film "Riding the Waves" which premiered at Festival Place.
 He performed to a sold-out crowd for Festival Place's patio series on a split bill with Ayla Brook & the Sound Men.
 The Heart Of The City music festival booked Sammy as a featured artist as part of its Youth Stage line up in June.
 He was also booked to play in the heart of downtown Edmonton for the ICE Jam Concert Series and most recently headlined at The Station on Jasper and Found Festival.
 In September he performed at the Tiny Lights Festival in Ymir, BC and opened for Spencer Burton at The Aviary in Edmonton.
-He is most excited to open for Mariel Buckley twice in the fall!
+He was thrilled to open for Mariel Buckley twice in the fall!